 I’m going to tell you right away: avoid the little stalls in the Ribeira area or in Gaia’s docks on the other side of the Douro river like the plague.
 Those are full of some of the tackiest things I’ve ever seen, with our traditional tile patterns covering everything from aprons to sardines.

-You should instead check out the Porto Belo Market in the Carlos Alberto Square on Saturdays from 10am to 7pm, with its vinyl records, coins, jams and a million other things.
-It is my personal favourite market, or any of these great markets in Porto.
-Any of them will make a fine addition to your Porto bucket list.
+You should instead check out the Porto Belo market in the Carlos Alberto square on Saturdays from 10am to 7pm, with its vinyl records, coins, jams and a million other things.

 How to get there: The Carlos Alberto Square is just a 10 minutes’ walk away from the São Bento train station.

-A wonderful extra addition to your Porto Bucket list
+A wonderful extra addition to your Porto bucket list

 If you enjoy great wine, magnificent views and amazing food, then a day trip to the Douro valley should be on your Porto bucket list!
 I don’t recommend this option If you’re only in Porto for 2 days, since our city has A LOT to see and experience (as you’ve probably noticed by this point).

-However, if you have a bit more time on your hands, I definitely recommend you to visit the Douro Valley as it is one of the best wine regions in the world.
+However, if you have a bit more time on your hands, I definitely recommend you to visit the Douro valley as it is one of the best wine regions in the world.

 Get to know everything about the most beautiful valley in the country

-There’s a lot of options you can choose if you want to go to the Douro valley, but if you want a cheaper option that allows you to meet other travellers, I recommend you to book this Group tour in Douro Valley.
+There’s a lot of options you can choose if you want to go to the Douro valley, but if you want a cheaper option that allows you to meet other travellers, I recommend you to book this Group tour in the Douro valley.
 You’ll get a fine introduction to the valley, the wines, the food and the river itself.

 If you are a proper wine lover who want to kick things up a notch, you’ll pick one of our Private tours to the Douro valley.
 You’ll have true experts showing the best the region has to offer, from the best of the local cuisine, the hidden spots to take the best photos and, of course, the best wines – because we only work with boutique family-owned wineries.
 It will be our pleasure to welcome you in our tours!